jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 The RIGHT device will be called `$dev` hence forward.

 There are no other partitioning tools than gdisk.
-Only heritics believe there are.
+Only heretics believe there are.
 Therefore we use gdisk:

 ```bash
 gdisk $dev
 ```

-## Gdisk cheatsheet
+## Gdisk cheat sheet

 | Command | Effect                                                                 |
 |---------|------------------------------------------------------------------------|